 Quality Plan

 The project will be managed using the Agile development strategy.
-The project Quality Plan will be implemented at two levels.
-Project based quality will be managed at project management level.
-Product based quality will be managed through iteration based processes and deliverables.
+The project quality plan will be implemented at two levels.
+Project-based quality will be managed at project management level.
+Product-based quality will be managed through iterative processes and deliverables.

-At the project level, Microsoft Project 2012 will be updated to track scheduling, task dependency relationships, and critical path issues.
-The specific technical and software related details will be managed at the product level, not the project level.
-The project Quality Plan will include verification testing upon completion of major feature sets: (1) basic UI layout and map UI shows current user location, (2) application provides directions between two points, and (3) application differentiates between tunnels/skyways and provides UP/DOWN directions for multileveled environments.
+At the project level, Microsoft Project 2010 will be used to track scheduling, task dependency relationships, and critical path issues.
+The specific technical and software-related details will be managed at the product level, not the project level.
+Verification testing will be performed upon completion of the following major feature sets:

+Basic UI layout and map UI shows current user location

+Application provides directions between two points

+Application differentiates between tunnels/skyways and provides UP/DOWN directions for multileveled environments.

-Verification testing will employ manual device testing and automated UI testing (via MoneyRunner and Money Stress Test).At the product level, the quality plan will be implemented within iteration workflow.
-See Figure 1 for visual guide to the following processes and deliverables.
+Verification testing will employ manual device testing and automated UI testing.
+At the product level, quality control measures will be executed with each development iteration.
+See Figure for a visual guide to the development process.

-Figure 1: Iteration Workflow Diagram.
+Figure 2: Iteration Workflow Diagram.

 Iterations will focus on incrementally expanding the application’s functionality.
 Iterations will begin by developers and analysts receiving requirements, which will be accompanied by user stories to help flesh out features to be coded.
 Developers will branch from the Master Branch to store their own respective code changes.
 This process will add some complexity to the project, but will decrease risk at merge time.
-Developers will code user stories adhering to team established coding standards and will develop unit tests (using JUnit) until 85% code coverage is achieved.
+Developers will code user stories adhering to team-established coding standards and will develop unit tests to achieve 85% code coverage.
 At the end of the iteration, developers will run regression unit tests.
 If unit tests pass, the developer will locally merge the integration branch on their branch.
 Assuming no merge conflicts, the developer will push commit changes back to the GIT repository.

-Committing to the GIT integration branch will initiate an automated build process via the Travis-CI service (this is a free service).
-This will compile the project and run unit tests.
+Committing to the GIT integration branch will initiate an automated build process via the Travis-CI service.
+This service will compile the project and run unit tests.
 Results will be emailed to team members.
-The automated build duplicates the build and unit tests developers ran before committing to the GIT integration branch, but this provides a team level sanity check on the code merge process.
+This automated build will serve as a secondary check to ensure that all committed code is tested and that no code regression has occurred.

-By our choice of using SCRUM Agile methods, we are choosing to adopt several additional quality practices.
+By using the SCRUM Agile methodology, we are choosing to adopt several additional quality-control practices.
 One method we are employing is the iteration post-mortem during the iteration wrap-up meeting.
-This will prompt us to evaluate our quality and development practices to see how they can be improved.
-By using SCRUM meetings we are making team member actions more transparent so that there are fewer surprises down the road.
-Because we are developing on an iteration boundary, it is easy to allow the software design to become pieced-together and inelegant.
-Instead, our process will emphasize code refactoring to address this issue and improve the quality of the software product.
+This method will enable us to evaluate current quality and development practices and identify areas of improvement.
+Also, the use of SCRUM meetings will encourage open communication among team members.
+This, in turn, will reduce the risk of surprises later in the project schedule.

-Non-software materials such as documentation help texts, and advertising will be peer reviewed by one or more people on the team to help ensure quality and consistency with the project’s goals.
+Non-software materials such as documentation and advertising will be peer-reviewed by one or more people on the team to ensure quality and consistency with the project goals.

 Responsibilities

 Due to the large team size, distribution and management of the team responsibilities will be critical to successful project competition.
-Additionally, special care will be taken to pair Developers and Analysts together to mitigate separation of the team along developer and non-developer lines.
-Many of the Developer tasks require input and consideration from the Analyst perspective.
-Therefore, the team will intentionally look for ways to join Developers and Analysts to efficiently to accomplish tasks.
+Additionally, special care will be taken to pair developers and analysts together to mitigate separation of the team along developer and non-developer lines.
+Many of the developer tasks require input and consideration from an analyst’s perspective.
+Therefore, the team will intentionally look for ways to join developers and analysts to efficiently accomplish tasks.
+The key project responsibilities are outlined in the following table: